HenrikSchumacher/CoBarSLink/README.md

         "SphereRadii" -> rho
     ];

-See also the notebook files *.nb in the "Examples" subdirection for usage examples.
+See also the notebook files `*.nb` in the `Examples` subdirection for further usage examples.